terraform-ibm-modules/terraform-ibm-external-secrets-operator/examples/all-combined/README.md

     - Deploys external secrets in designated namespaces
     - Creates a SecretStore (using API key authentication) to access secrets from designated namespace
   - Deploys a dockerconfigjson secret from a dynamic IAM secret to authenticate in container registry
-    - Creates ServiceID (imagePull) with IAM policies to read from container registry namespace
-    - Creates IAM Secrets Manager secret and dynamic API key that is associated with a imagePull Service ID
     - Deploys external secrets in designated namespaces
     - Creates a SecretStore(using API key authentication) to access secrets from designated namespace
   - Deploys a dockerconfigjson secret from a set of dynamic IAM secrets to authenticate in a set of container registries
-    - Creates a set of ServiceIDs (imagePull) with IAM policies to read from container registry namespace for each secret to create (`${var.prefix}-image-pull-service-id-chain-sec-1/2/3`)
-    - Creates a set of IAM Secrets Manager secrets and dynamic API key that are associated with the imagePull ServiceIDs created at the step above
     - Deploys external secrets resource in designated namespaces for the dockerjsonconfig secret building the secrets chain and using an existing secrets store
   - Creates and deploys a set of arbitrary secrets to cover the different use-cases for namespaced SecretStores
   - Creates and deploys a public certificate through CIS integration and public certificate engine module